To determine the correct parameter only a good connection to the measuring instrument is not enough.

 Parameters can be expressed as an average, RMS, instantaneous or peak value.
-Not only the kind of load is important, but also whether this is an AC or DC source, and what the voltage and current shape looks like.
+Not only the type of load is important, but also whether this is an AC or DC source, and what the voltage and current shape looks like.

 The closely related interaction between voltage and current, and power and energy on the other hand will be discussed on this page.